- Westfield Intermediate School

 Health Conditions and/or Emergency Medical Needs & Procedures

 If your child has a health condition (e.g. diabetes, asthma, severe food allergy, seizures) that requires the use of medication, emergency treatment, or a medical procedure during the school day, please contact the school nurse.
 An individual health care plan or emergency care plan for school and/or school sponsored events will need to be completed by the school nurse.
 All procedures including administration of prescription medication, and emergency treatment plans must have a medical order that is completed annually or as needed to ensure up-to-date information.

 Vision and hearing screenings will be conducted for students in designated grades as mandated by the State of Indiana.
 If appropriate, parents/guardians will be notified if a student is in need of professional consultation following a screening.
 Hearing Screenings are performed by the district Speech and Language Pathologists.
 School nurses and local optometrist/ophthalmologist perform the vision screening tests.

 Reports to Child Protective Services (Policy 7000-23)

-As a school district, we are under duty by State Law to submit a report of any suspected child abuse or neglect to Child Protective Services of Hamilton County who handle all investigations.
-Such a report is made directly to Child Protective Services of Hamilton County and they handle the investigation.
+As a school district, we are under duty by State Law to submit a report of any suspected child abuse or neglect to the Indiana Department of Child Services who handle all investigations.
+Such a report is made directly to the Department of Child Services and they handle the investigation.

 Illness/Injuries at School